PlainsightAI/filter-crop/CONTRIBUTING.md

 ## Thank you 🙏

-The Crop Filter exists to make region-based frame processing easier.
+Clipper exists to make region-based frame processing easier.
 It's better because of contributors like you.

 Whether you’re fixing a bug, improving test coverage, or just reviewing the code — thank you.